How to Make a Barcode in 3 Steps + Free Barcode Generator

 For an in-depth video explanation and walkthrough for creating barcode labels watch this quick 5-minute video below.

 Yes, you can create your own barcodes.
-Simply follow the steps in this post:
+Simply follow these steps:

 - Create your product codes